 AC pipes are vulnerable to deterioration by acidic, sulphate, and microbiological attack.
 They can also suffer deterioration due to corrosive groundwater.
 In the case of groundwater corrosion, traditional inspection methods such as CCTV cannot detect the presence of corrosion.
 To address this, more comprehensive measurements are required.
-The SewerVUE ACPS was developed with this challenge in mind.
+The ACPS was developed with this challenge in mind.

-The Harbourgreene line in Surrey, BC, Canada is an asbestos cement pipe that was installed in 1972.
+The Harbourgreene line in Surrey, BC, Canada is an AC pipe that was installed in 1972.
 Currently there are no known corrosion issues; the initial inspection will serve as a baseline.
 The pipe is inspected regularly using traditional CCTV.
-The City has partnered with SewerVUE to conduct a high-frequency PPR survey to inspect sections of the Harbourgreene line in order to obtain structural condition information.
+The City has partnered with SewerVUE Technology to conduct a high-frequency PPR survey to inspect sections of the Harbourgreene Line in order to obtain structural condition information (Figure 3).
 This project's PPR survey was completed using high-frequency antennae while the pipe remained in service.
 2D line data were collected on the invert of the pipe.
-The high antenna frequency provided good quality data and signal penetration to allow analysis to a depth of 300 mm from the inside pipe wall surface.
-(Figure 3)
+The high antenna frequency provided good quality data and signal penetration to allow analysis to a depth of 12" from the inside pipe wall surface.
+In Phase 1 of the project, 196.9 ft. of PPR data were collected from the Harbourgreene line with supplementary CCTV.